 Serving the parish of St Hugh and St John

 All members of staff, governors and teaching assistants accept responsibility for ‘socially disadvantaged’ pupils and are committed to meeting their pastoral, social and academic needs within the school environment.
-St Hugh's is committed to ‘Narrowing the Gap’ if one is found to exist between vulnerable pupils and the pupil premium forms a vital part of that process.
+St Hugh's is committed to ‘Diminishing the Difference’ if one is found to exist between vulnerable pupils and the pupil premium forms a vital part of that process.